 Globally Merged, Reconciled and Gridded Observations of Near-Surface Atmospheric and Land Surface Properties and Their Diurnal-to-Decadal Variations

 Investigations of land-atmosphere interactions have usually tended to rely, in part, on a variety of models to describe either atmospheric conditions near the land surface (global or regional weather analyses or forecast models) or the variations of land surface properties with changing weather conditions (land surface models) because some aspects of the near-surface meteorology or land properties were not readily available from observations.
 However, the detailed behavior of these models, usually run with the atmosphere and surface uncoupled, has not been verified.
-Earlier projects to pull together global, combined data products, namely the International Satellite Land Surface Climatology Project (ISLSCP) and the Global Soil Wetness Project (GSWP), which used some of the ISLSCP product, were focused primarily on assembling a comprehensive set of the atmospheric forcing for land surface models (LSMs).
+Earlier projects to pull together global, combined data products, namely NASA's International Satellite Land Surface Climatology Project (ISLSCP) and Global Soil Wetness Project (GSWP), which used some of the ISLSCP product, were focused primarily on assembling a comprehensive set of the atmospheric forcing for land surface models (LSMs).

 There are three reasons to revisit this activity.
 The first reason is that there are a number of conventional and satellite products that were available at the time of the previous studies but not used: in particular, diurnally resolved surface observations of air temperature, humidity and winds, boundary layer cloud properties and the diurnal variations of land surface skin temperatures.
 Although there were problems with these data products, including sparse spatial coverage and accuracy, the second reason is that there are now available new versions or new data products from new sensors that improve the quality of information available for land surface albedo, skin temperatures, higher-time-resolution precipitation, new soil moisture products, high-vertical-resolution profiles of temperature, humidity and clouds (also land surface properties from Making Earth System Data Records for Use in Research Environments [MEaSUREs] products).
 The third reason is that in the previous products, many of the key quantities specific to the interaction of the atmosphere and land, namely fluxes of energy and water (even carbon) between them, were represented only by model outputs, not observation-based analyses, because the latter were not available.